Meet our Staff Collective & Board of Directors!

 Board of Directors

 Amira is our former Program Co-Director and is currently the Trans and Queer Center Coordinator at the Evergreen State College.
-She has an MSW from the University of Michigan.
-She believes that all youth have a right to safe spaces to grow and learn in, and has a personal commitment invest to create and maintain conditions that promote positive development in safe and sober settings LGBTQ youth.
+They have an MSW from the University of Michigan.
+They believe that all youth have a right to safe spaces to grow and learn in, and they have a personal commitment to create and maintain conditions that promote positive development in safe and sober settings for LGBTQ youth.
 “I see my work with LGBTQ youth as something bigger than me, and one that benefits all communities.
 My experiences working with LGBTQ youth started at SMYRC in Portland, Oregon as an intern.
 SMYRC’s core values are similar to Stonewall — youth-led and adults in partnership with youth.
 During graduate school I branched out and worked on youth issues at the policy level, using school district data to highlight the disparities in education for school-age children and youth.
 I’ve also work with youth to lobby for their cause, as well as Queer Justice workshops that I developed and presented during my time as a student organizer at Portland State University.
 On a personal and political level, it is an honor to bear witness to youth developing their voices.”

 Andrea is an activist, registered nurse, nerd, dancer, bicyclist, dog-companion, scholar, and dress-up enthusiast who is thrilled to contribute her skills and energy to the rad work of Stonewall and is the current Secretary of the board of directors.
 She previously volunteered with Bread and Roses, EGYHOP, and the Thurston County Syringe Exchange and brings passions for social justice, harm reduction, and the queering of health systems.